frederic-perez/AmE-dictionary/data/idioms.md

 __a motor mouth__ A person who talks incessantly or irrepressibly. _You need to quit being such a motor mouth in the classroom!_
 __a night out__ An evening spent having an enjoyable time away from home, as in a restaurant, theater, bar, or other such locations. _I never knew how much I would miss being able to have a night out once we had kids._
 __a numbers game__
-__a people person__ Someone who is particularly gregarious, affable, or outgoing; someone with great interpersonal communication skills. _The new manager is a real people person, there’s no doubting that; I just hope his management skills are up to snuff as well._
+__a people person__ :two: Someone who is particularly gregarious, affable, or outgoing; someone with great interpersonal communication skills. _The new manager is a real people person, there’s no doubting that; I just hope his management skills are up to snuff as well._
 __a piece of cake__
 __a pipe dream__
 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.